pblux/n8n-workflows-library/README.md

 ### 🌍 detect-language-agent

 Detects the user's language for downstream use.
-Includes a system message (`system-message.md`) to define tone, language options, or how to handle ambiguous input.
+Includes a system message (`system-message.md`) to define how to handle ambiguous input.

-📸
 ![Detect language agent](screenshots/detect-language-agent.png)

 ---